zkbt/tess-zap/README.md

 lc.plot()
 ```

-The output should look something like this:
+The output should look something like the following plot, which includes the light curves (top), the residuals from the model (bottom), and rotated histograms of the residuals (bottom right) on a log-scale.

 <img src='images/wibblewobbleexample.png'>

 Happy zapping!